Robot-Inventor/rehype-auto-ads/README.md

 The ad code to be inserted.
 For example, Google Adsense display ad code.

+When a string is provided, it will be used as-is for all ad insertions.

+When a function is provided, it will be executed each time an ad is inserted with a parameter indicating which ad is being inserted (1 for first ad, 2 for second ad, etc.), allowing generation of different ad code based on position.

 ### ``countFrom``

 Initial value of paragraph counter.
 In other words, this value should be set to the value of ``paragraphInterval`` minus the number of paragraphs you want to insert the first ad.